 Raise A Puppy, Change A Life

-We have 7 puppies in training: Guava, Zena, Wendell, Jingle, Randolph, Ryoko, and Saturn.
+We have 7 puppies in training: Wendell, Jingle, Ryoko, Saturn, Lourdes, Jovie, and Nadal.

-We have 3 dogs in formal training in the Boring, Oregon campus: Lindsay, Marshall, and MeiMei.
+We have 3 dogs in formal training on the Boring, Oregon campus: Lindsay, Marshall, and MeiMei.
+2 dogs are in breeder evals on the San Rafael campus: Guava and Zena.

 In 2018, our club had the following dogs graduate as guides: Feta, Parfait, Curry, and Forester.
 Curry has been retired and adopted by a club supporter.
 Feta has been retired.
 Halsey became a breeder.
 Moe and Newberry were career changed and came home to live as pets with their raisers.
 Eclair was career changed and placed for adoption by GDB placement department.
 Brittany was careered changed and has been placed with another service organization.